-You are considering the renovation of your business space in an older building and are faced with many important decisions and among those is choosing the right HVAC system.
-You probably feel comfortable with many of your choices such as the best floor plan to meet your needs.
-But when it comes to selecting a new HVAC system, you may feel lacking in expertise and chilled by the thought of choosing the right HVAC system for your space that is on the cusp of renovation.
+Renovating your business space in an older building?
+Choosing the right HVAC system is an important part of that decision.
+You probably feel comfortable with many of your choices such floor plans and furnishings.
+But when it comes to selecting a new HVAC system, you may feel challenged by a lack of expertise.

-Don’t get spaced out when choosing the right HVAC system and replacing older building air conditioning
+Space issues when replacing older building air conditioning

 One of the most common problems facing business owners replacing older building air conditioning is space limitations.
 Though your building comes with a lot of charm, it may not come with a lot of space, which will likely guide your HVAC system choice.
 Even with a space shortage, you have good options when replacing your older building air conditioning, including a ductless system or a Variable Refrigerant Flow (VRF) system.

-After learning the basics for replacing an older air conditioning system, it would be prudent to consult with a qualified HVAC installer and if your building is a designated landmark, a preservation professional could advise you on renovation regulations that will impact your HVAC system choice.
+Consult with a qualified HVAC installer and if your building is a designated landmark.
+If so, a preservation professional could advise you on renovation regulations that will impact your HVAC system choice.

 Choosing the right HVAC system: ducted air conditioning

-You probably are familiar with ducted air conditioning systems, which are frequently found in homes, residential complexes, offices and commercial buildings, but is a ducted system the best choice for your business?
+You probably are familiar with ducted air conditioning systems, which are frequently found in homes, residential complexes, offices and commercial buildings.
+But is a ducted system the best choice in your older building?

 When airflow is a major concern, a ducted system can better circulate air and equalize air pressure conditions.
 If aesthetics are an important part of your environment, a ducted system may be desirable because the ductwork is hidden.
 Additionally, a ducted system is less expensive to maintain.